 The vintage lightning bolt design just adds to the surfy aesthetic.

 The Jessup printed grip is low-key, making it ideal for bare-footing riding.

 I love the fact that they didn't add traditional grip, which would've been much harsher.
 There's enough grip so you'll never slip, yet it never gets irritating while riding barefoot.

-It has a subtle concave tail that feels right for foot placement.
+It has a subtle kicktail that feels right for foot placement.

 The PIPE 32″ comes with 66 x 51mm 78A Blue Cinetic wheels that have a sharp lip.
 And if you know anything about wheels, then you know 78a is pretty standard.

 This is common for surfskates since you want your wheels to grip the pavement when doing sharp turns.
 I gotta say, I love the color of these wheels… they contrast perfectly against the red deck.

 It's just not as slippery as something above 80a.

 The bushings are the typical cone and barrel with washers.
 They're made of 92a Ultra HR Formula, which essentially just means they're pretty stiff.
 I'm not gonna lie, I haven't messed around with bushings too much on surfskate yet, since the pivoting adapters offer all the lean necessary.